Mitchell Johnson (artist): Artistic career

-His paintings are held in museum collections, including the Virginia Museum of Fine Arts, Kemper Museum of Contemporary Art, New Britain Museum of American Art, Tucson Museum of Art, Ogunquit Museum of American Art, Crocker Museum of Art, and the Cape Cod Museum of Art.
+His paintings are held in museum collections, including the Virginia Museum of Fine Arts, Kemper Museum of Contemporary Art, New Britain Museum of American Art, Tucson Museum of Art, Ogunquit Museum of American Art, Crocker Art Museum, and the Cape Cod Museum of Art.
 His paintings have been used by the U.S. State Department’s Art in Embassies program.
 Johnson’s paintings have appeared in films including The Holiday (2006), It’s Complicated (2009), Crazy, Stupid, Love (2011) and The Family McMullen (2025).

-Johnson teaches a master color class at Truro Center since 2019.
+Johnson teaches a master color class at Truro Center for the Arts at Castle Hill since 2019.
+Castle Hill will host his 2026 exhibition, Twenty One Years in Truro, September 8-20, 2026.

 Personal life

 Johnson is married to Iranian-American author/chef, Donia Bijan.